jonnonz1/nz-statute-book/acts/public/2002/cadastral-survey-act-2002.md

 (5) While any order of suspension of a licence remains in force, the person is to be treated for the purpose of this Act as not being licensed but, on the expiry of the order, the person's rights and privileges as a licensed cadastral surveyor are revived as from the date of expiry.
 (6) In an order under this section directing the name of any person to be removed from the register, or in any subsequent order of the Board, the Board may fix a time after which the person whose name has been removed may apply for a licence.
 (7) The Board, on hearing the application, may order that the name of the applicant be restored to the register, and may order that the person may, for a period not exceeding 3 years, practise but only subject to any conditions as to employment, supervision, or otherwise that the Board may specify in the order.
-(8) All costs and expenses payable, under this section are recoverable as debts due to the Board.
+(8) All costs and expenses payable under this section are recoverable as debts due to the Board.

 ### 40 Powers and rights of Board and persons involved in proceedings of Board
 (1) The Board has and may exercise, for the purposes of any hearing under section 38, the same powers as are conferred on Commissions of Inquiry by sections 4, 4B, and 4D to 8 of the Commissions of Inquiry Act 1908.